 The easy-to-use control panel makes getting your ad space set up on your website a snap, and it is nice having an account manager to turn to for any questions or difficulties you’re having.
 That means that you don’t have to have a lot of technical expertise during set up, as is often the case with some of the other ad networks out there.
 Another handy resource in their site to help with the odd technical question is the developer portal, which has some step-by-step instructions on adding ads based on some of the most popular operating systems, as well as the developer forum for asking questions, sharing knowledge, and seeing if your issue has been handled before.
 Having these multiple resources is a really useful touch when you’re just starting out on monetizing your website.

-The wide variety in types of ads for both web and mobile platforms is also a definite plus.
+The wide variety in ad types for both web and mobile web platforms is also a definite plus.
 Everyone’s audience is different in what they’ll respond to and what they’ll tolerate or find annoying when visiting their favorite blog.
 The selection of simple display banners, footers, site-under ads, interstitial, and a few other formats really allows publishers to customize the experience of their users to meet the individual needs.
 The multiple size choices on some ads is also helpful for this, as is the choice between letting their dynamic optimization algorithm serve up the ads or manually selecting which ads will be displayed.

-The ability to manually control which ads feature on your website is a rare and wonderful thing, especially when monetizing in this case is largely based on CPA, CPL.
+The ability to manually control which ads feature on your website is a rare and wonderful thing, especially when monetizing in this case is largely based on CPL.
 There are some CPC and CPM offers, but banner ads are primarily based on action and leads.
 Knowing the audience for your own blog or overall website, choosing which ads will feature means a greater chance of finding those advertisements that will actually generate traffic rather than just sitting on your site and not enticing the interest of the user.
 Even if your site isn’t automatically geared towards generating leads and customers, having the right tie-in helps with the earning potential of each ad, making the time it’s up on your site much more worthwhile.

 The primary advertising featured in Adcash seems to lean towards the fields of entertainment and gaming, which is kind of a double-edged sword.
 This can be a great thing for connecting with sites that cater to those interests and organically encourage traffic to other gaming advertisers through shared interest, but the some others might have to expend a little more effort finding the right ads for their site.